SharkSnack/shiren-6/content/system/villages.md

 #### Traveling Blacksmith

+- Unlocked after the first clear of Serpentcoil Island.
-- Text
+- Upgrade: 3000 Gitan.
+    - Service can be performed 9 times per adventure.
+    - Increase a selected weapon or shield's upgrade value by +1, or by +3 if you're lucky.
+    - Can transform the following items (runes remain up to specified slot count):
+        - Katana+99 → Kajin Fuuma (30 atk, 10 slots, innate Flame Shot rune)
+        - Manji Kabura+99 → Kabura Sutegi (50 atk, 15 slots)
+        - Fuuma Shield+99 → Rasen Fuuma (30 def, 15 slots)
+- Remove Silver: 1000 Gitan.
+    - Removes the selected silver from a rune slot.
+- Remove Rune: 5000 Gitan.
+    - Erases the selected rune from a rune slot.

 #### Unsuspicious Shop

-- Text
+- If you lost a valuable weapon or shield inside a dungeon, this shop might have it in stock.
+    - Basically the replacement for Shiren 5 (Tower of Fortune)'s Tag system.

 #### Wagoneer

 - Fast-travel to other villages and overworld areas.
     - Unlocked after the second clear of Serpentcoil Island.
+    - You can safely return to Shukuba Beach with your items and money after fast-traveling.
+        - The option to return to Shukuba Beach becomes unavailable if you enter a dungeon.

-#### Momoman Shop
+#### Peach Bun Shop

-- Shop that sells 5 random Momoman per day.
+- Shop that sells 5 random Peach Buns per day.
-    - She prioritizes selling Momoman that are not registered in your notebook.
+    - She prioritizes selling Peach Buns that are not recorded in your notebook.
-    - Unlocked after clearing the Momoman Side Quest.
+    - Unlocked after finishing the Peach Bun Side Quest.

+#### Monster Dojo

+- Training area where the player can freely place monsters and items to test gameplay.
+    - Unlocked after returning from a dungeon 3\~4 times, accessed from inside Uzumaki-Ya.

+#### Monster Pup

+- Various monster pups will show up inside the box located next to Uzumaki-Ya.
+    - Interact with the monster to befriend it, and keep petting or offering things to raise friendship.
+    - Monster pups with max friendship can appear as [Roamers](/system/roamers) inside certain dungeons.
+    - If you no longer want a monster pup around, ignore it and it will eventually go away.

 #### Stone Monument

+- Lets you access a harder version of Heart of Serpentcoil Island (99F dungeon).
-- Access hard mode of the 99F dungeon from here after clearing the 99F dungeon once.
+    - Unlocked after clearing Heart of Serpentcoil Island once.

-## Mountain Village
+## Mountain Village (Secret Ninja Village)

 <div class="roundedTableWrapper">
   <table class="locationTable">